artem-malko/webpack-timeout-test/README.md

 ```

 We have server.js — just a simple express server, which serve index.html and built js-files
+server.js has a logic to respond with 404 code, if a request has `dynamic` in its path.

 dist dir — an output of webpack build